mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ###### 1:07:26

 While lotus flower [is] blooming, mud water exists.
 But it doesn't bother [us?]; it's really appreciated.
-Lotus flowers; just bloom.
+Lotus flowers just bloom.
 And then, mud water drops off, very naturally, and then whole lotus flowers bloom in the universe.

 That is shikantaza.
 And then if you do this, that practice creates merit and virtue, which bloom in the future.
 In the life after next life, it's blooming.
 Yes it is.
 I promise. *[he laughs softly]* I promise.